 Admission Requirements & Details

 The admissions information below may give you an idea of the candidates Humboldt State University accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college or dual credits that may be transferred.
-This information can be used to see your chances of getting into Humboldt State University.
+The details may include admissions application requirements and recommendations, as well as any college or dual credits that may be transferred.

 College Credits Accepted